 IN MY early 20s, I lived with bulimia.
 I felt like an alien inside of my body, with so many questions about how to exist but gripped by so much fear of being exposed.
 There were days when I would purge everything that came into contact with my stomach, between being at the gym for 6am weights and then again for 6pm pilates.
 I unconsciously punished myself for merely thinking I deserved to exist.
 A part of me thought that I needed to be skinny to be beautiful and valuable in the world, but I also didn’t feel in control of my own thoughts.

 I never told anyone about my addiction — bar one doctor, my mum and a masseuse I trusted — because I didn’t have a polished script to explain what I was dealing with.
 I didn’t even understand it myself.
 It felt too reductive to admit that I didn’t want to keep food down for fear that my ribs would no longer show through the skin of my back.
 But I didn’t have the language to convey that my disdain wasn’t really for how I looked, it was for how spiritually bankrupt I felt.
-The dopamine hit I’d receive from domineering my body was exhilarating, sure, but the quest to feel good all the time was the unhappiest experience of my life.
+The dopamine hit I’d get from domineering my body was exhilarating, sure, but the quest to feel good all the time was the unhappiest experience of my life.